-- 1) 1) Be in good standing: - a.
-Successfully pass all prerequisite physical therapy coursework of the semesters preceding the clinical internship while maintaining a 3.0 (out of 4.0) overall grade point average in their professional courses as defined in the DPT program STUDENT HANDBOOK. - b.
-Receive a grade of 80% or above on Hallmark Practical I and pass Hallmark Practical II with 'Internship Ready' ratings - c.
-Have Advisor verification of Professional Behavior Standards - d.
-Successfully complete all remediation processes. - 2) Officially register for the Introduction to Clinical Experience or Clinical Internship course before they can begin a clinical internship.
+- 1. Be in good standing: - a.
+Successfully pass all prerequisite physical therapy coursework of the semesters preceding the clinical education experience while maintaining a 3.0 (out of 4.0) overall grade point average in their professional courses as defined in the DPT program STUDENT HANDBOOK. - b.
+Have no > 3 'C's - c.
+Receive a grade of 80% or above on Hallmark Practical I and pass Hallmark Practical II with 'Clinical Education Experience Ready' ratings - d.
+Have Advisor verification of Professional Behavior Standards - e.
+Successfully complete all remediation processes. - f.
+Complete the credentialing process for each clinical education phase of the program - Officially register for the Introduction to Clinical Experience or Clinical Education Experience course before they can begin a clinical education experience.
 All clinical courses require payment of tuition.
-Each student's name must appear on the class roll in order to continue on an Introduction to Experience or Clinical Internship. - 3) Provide proof of current personal health insurance coverage. - 4) Carry valid CPR Certification.
-Students will not be given time off to complete the certification. - 5) Complete and submit an annual Medical History, Physical, Immunization, and Consent Forms (see pages 56-59) to the DPT program no later than one week prior to the start of a clinical
+Each student's name must appear on the class roll in order to continue on an Introduction to Experience or Clinical Education Experience. - 3.
+Provide proof of current personal health insurance coverage. - 4.
+Carry valid CPR Certification.
+Students will not be given time off to complete the certification. - 5.
+Complete and submit an annual Medical History, Physical, Immunization, and Consent Forms (see pages 50-54) to the DPT program no later than one week prior to the start of a clinical education experience.
+Students will not be given time off to complete medical requirements. - 6.
+Sign the Student Agreement for Clinical Education Form (see page 55) and submit this form to the DCE by the end of the spring semester of year one.
+This signed form will be placed in the student's permanent clinical education record. - 7.
+Provide documentation of a disability, as is every student's right, if seeking reasonable accommodations during a clinical education experience by the end of the fall semester of year one.
+(See page 49). - 8.
+Submit their clinical preferences to the DCE by the assigned date or participate in the student lottery for the Introduction to Clinical Experiences I and II and Clinical Education Experience I, II, III, and IV. - 9.
+Declare past employment (paid or volunteer) or contractual agreements for future employment with any clinical facility.
+Students may not be assigned to a clinical education experience with the stated facility under these circumstances. - 10.
+Declare immediate family's relationship with any affiliated clinical site.
+Students may not be assigned to a clinical education experience with a facility in which an immediate family member has ownership interests or has direct influence on the day-to-day physical therapy clinical operations.

-- internship.
-Students will not be given time off to complete medical requirements. - 6) Sign the Student Agreement for Clinical Education Form (see page 60) and submit this form to the DCE by the end of the spring semester of year one.
-This signed form will be placed in the student's permanent clinical education record. - 7) Provide documentation of a disability, as is every student's right, if seeking reasonable accommodations during a clinical internship by the end of the fall semester of year one.
-(See page 55). - 8) Submit their clinical preferences to the DCE by the assigned date or participate in the student lottery for the Introduction to Clinical Experiences I and II and Clinical Internships I, II, III, and IV - 9) Declare past employment (paid or volunteer) or contractual agreements for future employment with any clinical facility.
-Students may not be assigned to an internship with the stated facility under these circumstances. - 10) Declare immediate family's relationship with any affiliated clinical site.
-Students may not be assigned to a internship with a facility in which an immediate family member has ownership interests or has direct influence on the day to day physical therapy clinical operations. - 11) Read the Clinical Site Information Form (CSIF), agreement for clinical education contract, and applicable state practice act for any facility to which they are assigned for a clinical internship. - 12) Complete the PT CPI Web training modules for Terminal Clinical Internships using the PT CPI. - 13) Complete the Clinical Introduction and Planning Form (see page 61) including the objectives they wish to achieve during the clinical internship six weeks prior to each clinical internship. - 14) Write a letter to their assigned facility no later than four weeks prior to the internship in which they introduce themselves and enclose their Clinical Introduction and Planning Form.
-(See page 61). - 15) Call their assigned facility no later than two weeks prior to the start of the affiliation to confirm pertinent details including, but not limited to, the location, directions, hours, dress code, and contact persons.
+- 11. Read the Clinical Site Information Form (CSIF), agreement for clinical education agreement, and applicable state practice act for any facility to which they are assigned for a clinical education experience. - 12.
+Complete the PT CPI Web training modules for Terminal Clinical Education Experience using the PT CPI. - 13.
+Complete the Clinical Introduction and Planning Form (see page 56) including the objectives they wish to achieve during the clinical education experience six weeks prior to each clinical education experience. - 14.
+Write a letter to their assigned facility no later than six weeks prior to the clinical education experience in which they introduce themselves and enclose their Clinical Introduction and Planning Form.
+(See page 56). - 15.
+Call their assigned facility no later than two weeks prior to the start of the affiliation to confirm pertinent details including, but not limited to, the location, directions, hours, dress code, and contact persons.

-WHILE completing the Introduction to Clinical Experience or Clinical Internship students must:
+WHILE completing the Introduction to Clinical Experience or Terminal Clinical Education Experience students must: